 Make sure to measure the space available on your desk before purchasing an external monitor, or consider mounting it to the wall rather than setting it on the desk.

-So, if you’re using an old MacBook Pro, you may still prefer a display that supports normal USB 3.0 ports.
-Don’t forget that for those who hold the latest MacBook, you can extend your its limited ports with a USB-C hub.
+So, if you’re using an old MacBook Pro (prior to the 2017 model), you may still prefer a display that supports normal USB 3.0 ports.
+Don’t forget that for those who hold the latest MacBook Pro, you can still extend the limited ports with a docking station or a USB-C hub (learn the differences here).

 Now that you’ve seen some of the best external monitors for MacBook Pro in the market, you’re probably wondering how to make them work with your Mac.